beatass/Crimes-analysis/README.md

-# Crimes-analysis
+# Crimes analysis

-Unsupervised machine learning using Boston (USA) crime data and k-means clustering.
+The analysis is intented to give the answer about Boston (USA) crime data using unsupervised machine learning and k-means clustering.